Texas Labor Laws Guide

 Texas wage laws

 Thanks to the US Department of Labor (DOL), all employers in the US are liable for paying their employees at least the federal minimum wage — unless exempt.
-The same refers to Texas employers.
+The same applies to Texas employers.

 The following are wage regulations regarding: